Porsche Cayenne: Cayenne GTS

 In June 2020, Porsche introduced the Cayenne GTS and Cayenne GTS Coupé for the 2021 model year, after a two-year hiatus.
-It is powered by a twin-turbocharged 4.0-litre V8 shared with the Panamera GTS, which is rated at 460 PS and 620 Nm of torque.
-The new models are capable of reaching 100 km/h in 4.8 seconds or 4.5 seconds using Performance Start, which is included in the optional Sport Chrono Package (standard on Coupé).
-Sport Design package, 21-inch RS Spyder Design wheels, and Sport Exhaust are included as standard equipment.
+It is powered by a twin-turbocharged 4.0-litre V8 shared with the Panamera GTS, rated at 460 PS and 620 Nm of torque.
+The new models reach 100 km/h in 4.8 seconds, or 4.5 seconds using Performance Start (included in the optional Sport Chrono Package, standard on the Coupé).
+The Sport Design package, 21-inch RS Spyder Design wheels, and Sports Exhaust are standard equipment.

+Porsche reintroduced the GTS trim for the 2025 model year.
+Both Coupé and SUV body styles are available, powered by a 4.0-litre twin-turbo V8 producing 493 hp, enabling a 0–60 mph acceleration time of 4.2 seconds.
+Both models come standard with Porsche Torque Vectoring Plus and the Sport Design exterior package.